katbella/pixel-converter/README.md

 ## Motivation
 I created this app because I needed a simple and fast image format converter for my own use (mostly for .HEICs).
 I couldn't find one that met my needs that wasn't online or littered with ads and tracking, so I decided to build it myself.

-If you find it useful, [consider buying me a coffee ☕️](https://www.buymeacoffee.com/pixelator).

 ## Roadmap
 - i18n and l10n
 - Add more formats